ahwayakchih/nobbic/README.markdown

 ## TODO

+- fix running with MongoDB on Alpine Linux in qemu (Mongo container seems to timeout, or maybe NodeBB container cannot access it?)
 - option for NodeBB to keep building assets in "series" mode
 - option to specify additional plugins when creating instance, so they are installed and activated from the start.